ales-erjavec/anyqt/docs/source/anyqt.rst

 * A backward compatible :func:`QAbstractItemView.viewOptions` method is made available when using a Qt6 backend.

+* A forward compatible :func:`QAbstractItemView.itemDelegateForIndex` method
+  is made available (new in Qt 6.0).
+Use this instead of deprecated :func:`QAbstractItemView.itemDelegate(QModelIndex)` overload.

 * A :func:`QWidget.screen` method is made available when not present in Qt5 (<5.14).